opentofu/opentofu/SECURITY.md

 # Security Reporting Process

-Please report any security issue or OpenTofu crash report to security@opentofu.org where the issue will be triaged appropriately.
+Please report any security issue to [security@opentofu.org](security@opentofu.org) where the issue will be triaged appropriately.
 Thank you in advance for helping to keep OpenTofu secure.

 # Security Release Process